-Metronidazole is an antibiotic used to treat a wide variety of bacterial and parasitic infections.
+Metronidazole, (often supplied under the brand name Flagyl) is an antibiotic used to treat a wide variety of bacterial and parasitic infections.
 It is used to treat infection of the skin and mouth, the respiratory system, the gastrointestinal tract and much of the reproductive system.
 Metronidazole is commonly prescribed to treat bacterial vaginosis (BV) in women.

 Metronidazole should begin to make you feel better within a few days.
 However, you must finish the full course of tablets even if you are feeling better.

-The active ingredient of Metronidazole is metronidazole.
+The active ingredient of each metronidazole tablet is 400 milligrams (mg) metronidazole.

 The inactive ingredients are povidone, magnesium stearate, colloidal anhydrous silica and maize starch.

-Please Note: Different brands of generic Metronidazole may contain different ingredients than those listed here.
+Please note: different brands of generic metronidazole may contain different ingredients than those listed here.